AppleJuiceSnake/DollopOS/README.md

 # How To Use DollopOS
-Make sure you run "main.py" to start DollopOS
+Make sure you run "python boot.py" to start DollopOS

 Varous settings can be changed by changing the contents of the text files in the settings folder.